edmundhung/conform/docs/ja/api/react/future/useControl.md

 ### `defaultChecked?: boolean`

 Whether the base input should be checked by default.
-It will be used to set the checked state of the input when it is first registered.
+It will be applied when the input is first registered.

 ```ts
 const control = useControl({